-Perform all inspections and tests required by the INSPECTION and TESTING SCHEDULES (see MAINTENANCE).
-If the lifter has been in storage, conduct a VACUUM TEST before operating.
+Perform all inspections and tests required by the Inspection and Testing Schedules (see MAINTENANCE).
+In addition, if the lifter has been in storage, always conduct a Vacuum Test before placing it in service (see MAINTENANCE).

 CAUTION: Examine each air filter regularly, and empty when necessary.